otto-de/api-guidelines/guidelines/020_guidelines/030_http/5030_may-use-etag-together-with-if-match-if-none-match-header-for-concurrrency-control.md

 > TODO: [REVIEW]

 When creating or updating resources it may be necessary to expose conflicts and to prevent the 'lost update' or 'initially created' problem.
 Following [RFC 7232 "HTTP: Conditional Requests"](https://tools.ietf.org/html/rfc7232) this can be best accomplished by supporting the [`ETag`](https://tools.ietf.org/html/rfc7232#section-2.3) header together with the [`If-Match`](https://tools.ietf.org/html/rfc7232#section-3.1) or [`If-None-Match`](https://tools.ietf.org/html/rfc7232#section-3.2) conditional header.
-The contents of an `ETag: <entity tag>` header is either

-​ a) a hash of the response body,

-​ b) a hash of the last modified field of the entity, or

-​ c) a version number or identifier of the entity version.

 ||| accordion Updating resources without 'lost update' problem { begin }
 To expose conflicts between concurrent update operations via [`PUT`](#put), [`POST`](#post), or [`PATCH`](#patch), the `If-Match: <entity tag>` header can be used to force the server to check whether the version of the updated entity is conforming to the requested [`<entity tag>`](https://tools.ietf.org/html/rfc7232#section-2.3).
 If no matching entity is found, the operation is supposed to respond with status code `412 - Precondition Failed`.